 (j) The mine operating permit at Haile which became final and effective during the first quarter of 2015 includes a schedule for estimated financial assurance of \$65.0 million over the mine life consisting of \$55.0 million in surety bonds or other mechanisms and \$10.0 million in an interest bearing cash trust.
-The Company has satisfied its current financial assurance payment requirements by using a surety bond of \$37.5 million.
-In addition, the Company has paid \$1.8 million in trust funding by the end of March 2019.
+The Company has satisfied its current financial assurance payment requirements by using a surety bond of \$37.5 million and has paid \$1.8 million in trust funding by the end of September 2019.